arista-eosplus/ztpserver/docs/overview.rst

 ZTPServer is written in Python and leverages standard protocols like DHCP  (DHCP options for boot functions), HTTP(S) (for bi-directional transport), XMPP and syslog (for logging).
 Most of the configuration files are YAML based.

+**ZTPServer Highlights:**

+* Extends the basic capability of EOS ZTP to allow more robust provisioning activities
+* Extensible for easy integration into network operational environment
+* Can be run natively in EOS or on a separate server.
+* An Arista EOS+ led community open source project

-**ZTPServer features:**
+**ZTPServer Features:**

-* automated configuration file generation and application
+* Automated configuration file generation and application
-* image and file system validation and standardization
+* Image and file system validation and standardization
-* connectivity validation and topology based auto-provisioning
+* Connectivity validation and topology based auto-provisioning
-* configuration and device templates with resource allocation for dynamic deployments
+* Configuration and device templates with resource allocation for dynamic deployments
 * Zero Touch Replacement and upgrade capabilities
-* user extensible actions
+* User extensible actions
-* email, XMPP, syslog based logging and accounting of all processes
+* Email, XMPP, syslog based logging and accounting of all processes

 ZTPServer architecture
 ``````````````````````